Kathryn Kavanagh Baran ’72

 Collen Zorc graduated from Stone Ridge in 2011 after 13 years as a student.
-Her two younger sisters are both still enrolled in the Upper School.
+She has one younger sister still enrolled in the Upper School.
 In her final years at Stone Ridge, she co-led the Campus Ministry Board, Heartfelt, and the Model United Nations team.
 She also played on the lacrosse and squash teams.
-Colleen now attends Georgetown University, where she will graduate in 2016.
-She is pursuing a major in Finance and a minor in Studio Art.
-Outside of the classroom, Colleen plays on the Georgetown Women’s Club Squash Team, works for The Hilltop MicroFinance Inititiative Inc., and volunteers with a DC charter school and with the Teens Run DC program.
+Colleen graduated from Georgetown University in 2016 with a major in Finance and a minor in Studio Art.
+Outside of the classroom, Colleen played on the Georgetown Women’s Club Squash Team, worked for The Hilltop MicroFinance Inititiative Inc., and volunteers with a DC charter school and with the Teens Run DC program.

 Yvette Escudero ’84

 Yvette graduated in 1984 as a second-generation Stone Ridge graduate, one of four Escudero sisters that would make this step.
 She then went on to Mount Vernon College, finishing with a degree in marketing.
 In 1994, after working in retail for many years, Yvette started her own Personal/Executive Assistant company.
 She enjoys working with her various clients and the exciting and ever changing responsibilities of overseeing taxes and charitable foundations, organizing events/engagements, managing appointments, second homes, travel arrangements and reservations, both locally and around the world.

 Yvette’s other volunteer activities, past and present include, the Junior League of Washington, Catholic Charities, and the Knights of Malta.